Continued from part 6, on how God is retaking Adam’s kingdom from Satan

 It is the sons of God.
 His divine council.

-We have been adopted into God’s family.
+We have been reborn into God’s family.
 We have become Jesus’ siblings.
 And if Jesus is the king of kings with all power and all authority given to him, we are part of the royal family.
 We are God’s dynasty.

 Look at Revelation 2:26–28: